Kupu Community Program

 Five Kupu participants sitting by a stream, engaged in stripping taro plants.

 Community Program members start by participating in 6 weeks of Mālama ʻĀina with our knowledgeable staff.
-Once this phase is completed, members then move on to working on their education goals.
+Once this phase is completed, members then move on to working on obtaining their high school diploma / equivalencies.

 Community participants also engage Workforce Development through our culinary and events program while enrolled in the program.